GMCtree/Spotify-Bot/README.md

 ```
 And then the bot will accept requests.

 To host the bot on Heroku, first create a free account on [Heroku](https://www.heroku.com/).
 After doing that, follow the instructions to set up your bot on your Heroku repo.
+After doing that, go to your config variables in Heroku (located under 'Settings') and make sure to add the environment variables that you created in your .env file to here as well.
 If the bot ran correctly using Heroku locally, then it should run fine when hosted.

 *P.S - Because of the change to an inline bot, general search is currently unavailable.
 I'm hoping to re-implement this in the near future.
 Sorry for the inconvenience.*